Deepanshu1008/SkillFinder-Frontend/README.md

 ## About The Project

-&lt;SkillFinder&gt; is a web platform specially designed for IIIT-K students which aims at facilitating smooth interaction between the college-mates regarding all the collaborative projects and hackathons held on various platforms.
+&lt;SkillFinder&gt; is a web platform specially designed for college students which aims at facilitating smooth interaction between the college-mates regarding all the collaborative projects and hackathons held on various platforms.

 ### Built With